-Adhering to a few tips for night buses in Asia could mean the difference between an interminable ride and a restful journey.
+Adhering to a few tips for taking night buses in Asia could mean the difference between an interminable ride and a restful journey.
 Sometimes getting the right seat on the right bus is simply luck of the draw, but there are some variables you can control.

-The overnight buses in Burma are surprisingly luxurious (think: selectable music channels and provided headphones) while many of the night buses in Vietnam and China have awkward seats fixed in horizontal positions.
+The overnight buses in Burma are surprisingly luxurious (think: streaming music channels and full-size headphones) compared to the antiquated-yet-charming trains.
+In contrast, many of the night buses in Vietnam and China have awkward seats fixed in horizontal positions.
 The night buses in India, Thailand, Laos, and Indonesia are a mixed bag that ranges between enjoyable and nightmarish.

 Prepare Your Luggage

-Security on Night Buses
+Theft on Night Buses

 Sadly, overnight buses are a convenient place for thieves to do what they do best.
 Petty thefts occur on overnight buses throughout Southeast Asia.
-In Nepal, items are even stolen from luggage stored on top of buses.
-In Thailand, bus assistants crawl into the luggage holds beneath buses and rifle through bags while rolling down the road!
+In Nepal, items are sometimes even stolen from luggage stored on top of buses.
+In Thailand, the assistants crawl into the luggage holds beneath buses and rifle through bags while rolling down the road!

 There are a few ways you can lower the risk of becoming a target:

 - Know the details of your bus: You should record the name or number of your bus, license plate (a quick photo is easy and can be deleted later), and phone numbers for the company (check the ticket or side of the bus).
 Although local police may not be much help, report missing items anyway to the company and the police—remaining silent doesn’t contribute to a solution.
 Many cumulative reports may eventually draw some heat to the bus crew.